Contact InformationKimberly Crealey Rouillier

-The Occupational Therapy Assistant Program mirrors this process of adaptation in its approach to learning.
-As educators, the program faculty passes on the legacy of experience and knowledge of core principles and practices of occupational therapy.
-At the same time the concept of continuous acquisition and scientific synthesis of the ingredients of the total human being are explored and discussed.
-The concept values of occupation and purposeful activity are maintained, while the challenges of advancing technology and managed health care are addressed.
+The CCRI Occupational Therapy Assistant Program utilizes the Model of Occupational Adaptation (Shultz, S. & Schkade, S., 1992) in order to facilitate mastery in the students enrolled in the program.
+As educators, program faculty passes on the legacy of experience, knowledge of occupational therapy principles and practice.
+At the same time, the concept of continuous acquisition and scientific synthesis of the components of the person are explored and discussed.
+The concept values of client-centered practice, occupation and purposeful activity are woven into each course.

 The “person”, the OTA student, enters the OTA program with a desire for mastery, to earn an Associate’s Degree in the Occupational Therapy Assistant Program.
 The student will draw upon sensory-perceptual skills (i.e. when engaged in assessing muscle strength of a lab partner), motor and praxis skills (i.e. when positioning infants during “Baby Lab”), emotional regulation (i.e. when coping with the demands of a group project), cognitive skills (i.e. when applying tone management techniques learned in class to the client with a CVA while on Level II fieldwork), communication skills (i.e. when identifying strengths and areas in need of development when reviewing the Professional Behavior assessment with faculty), and social skills (when planning to meet a classmate for lunch/study session over the weekend).